 For indirect outcomes, however, the results show positive impacts of the scheme on rice production per capita in the full sample and all subsamples.
-Although the significance level fades away in model 2 of subsample 2 and 3, which VF subjects are not included, it might be caused by fewer baseline covariates controlled.
-To be more precise, the rice yields per capita increase on average over 80 kg per year.
+Although the significance level fades away in model 2 of subsample 2 and 3, which VF subjects are excluded, it might be caused by fewer baseline covariates controlled.
+To be more precise, the rice per capita increases on average over 80 kg per year.
 The effect is slightly magnified and the significance level increases significantly when VF subjects are pooled in the samples.
 As the fact that rice production is the function of not only labor supply but also capital.

 Further, we also find strong and robust evidence that the scheme significantly increases the number of cow holdings.
 The impacts are rather similar irrespective of whether CBHI ex-members are present or not.
-The CBHI households own almost two cows more than non-CBHI households.
-More interestingly, the effect is stronger in the absence of VF subjects than the presence of VF subjects in the samples.
+The CBHI households own almost two heads of cow more than non-CBHI households.
+More interestingly, the effect is stronger in the absence than the presence of VF subjects in the samples.
 The findings support our hypotheses that the CBHI scheme leads to an increase in agriculture production and livestock holdings of CBHI enrolled households in rural Lao PDR.

-4.2 Robustness confirmation
+4.2.
+Robustness confirmation

-To reinforce our findings, the robustness of the IPTW estimates is checked with an alternative measurement method, coarsened exact matching (CEM), which is a causal inference without balancing check (Iacus, 2012).

-The ATT estimates based on the CEM method is presented in Appendix B. The findings show a consistent sign and significance level, only the degree of effects slightly varies.
+To reinforce our findings, the robustness of the IPTW estimates is checked with an alternative measurement method, coarsened exact matching (CEM), which is a causal inference without balancing check (Iacus et al., 2012).
+Estimates of sample average treatment effect on the treated (SATT) based on the CEM method is presented in Appendix C. The findings show consistent signs and significance levels, only the degree of effects slightly varies.
 Overall, the estimates by the CEM method provides supporting evidence for the robustness perspective.